rajal2009/RadioPlayer/README.md

 - To create bottom navigation menu to switch between  “Home” view and “Recently Played” view

 #Retrofit
-- To handle a api request response
+- To handle a api request/response

 #Kotlin Coroutines
 - Make a api request within a coroutines scope

 #Hilt
-- To apply a dependency injection for api service and retrofit request build class
+- To apply a dependency injection

 #Avi loader
-- To display progress bar when make a api call request
+- To display progress bar

 #Receyclerview
 - To display a list of the last 10 songs played on the radio stream.